-LOBAK is a mobile app based on the knowledge and experience of neurosurgeon W. Robert Hudgins, M.D.
+LOBAK is a free mobile app based on the knowledge and experience of neurosurgeon W. Robert Hudgins, M.D.
 This site explains and expands the help you get from the app LOBAK in learning the cause of your lower back pain and what to do about it.
 It puts an expert in spine problems in your hands.
 Just answer some questions about your lower back and/or leg pain, do some simple tests on yourself as illustrated and you’ll learn the most likely cause of your pain and what to do next.

 LOBAK uses a unique classification system created by neurosurgeon Hudgins to tell you the odds that you have a lumbar disk protrusion (ruptured, herniated or extruded disk or disc, also called a herniated nucleus pulposus or HNP) and and if you haven’t already had an imaging study (CT, MRI, or Myelogram), whether you need an imaging study (CT, MRI or myelogram).
 It then computes the predictive value of a positive or negative test result, in percent, of a disk protrusion, using Bayes’ theorem of conditional probability.
 The app then uses decision analysis to tell you if you should consider having surgery.